This weekend sees the first real big trading market of the flat turf season, the Newmarket Guineas.

 Betfair trading outlook

-But back to this year and we find a less competitive race than usual.
-That will probably result in slightly higher turnover than average, so it should lend itself to stronger more definitive moves.
+But back to this year and we find a very competitive race.
+That will probably result in a slightly lower turnover than average, but it will feel a bit more like a Cheltenham or Derby so that should suit me.
 I’ll be using much larger stakes to take advantage of that, but as always you have to treat each market as you see it, not how you predict it!

 My views on the trading conditions haven’t varied that much over the years so I’ve added a previous video which you can view, so watch that if you want a narrated view on the market.